-To summarise, in the framework of stochastic quantisation of quantum gravity and cosmology, the presence of ``primordial black holes'' could be a signature of an unavoidable stochastic time fluctuation that has triggered the existence of inflation.
-In the post-inflation regime, where the Universe is big enough for gravity to be classical and small enough for the standard matter not to exist yet, it is plausible that the early cosmology can be well approximated by a scattered cloud of primordial black holes, with a mass distribution that will determine their further decay to standard matter within a background of dark matter that is the remnants of the heaviest primordial black holes.
+To summarise, in the framework of stochastic quantisation of quantum gravity and cosmology, the presence of ``primordial black holes'' is a signature of an unavoidable stochastic time fluctuation that has triggered the existence of inflation.
+In the post-inflation regime, when the Universe is big enough for gravity to be classical and small enough for the standard matter not to exist yet, it is plausible that the early cosmology can be well approximated by a scattered cloud of primordial black holes, with a mass distribution that determines their further decay to standard matter within a background of dark matter that is the remnant of the heaviest primordial black holes.
 The advantage of using stochastic quantisation with a second order term is that the same equation gives a possibly adequate new physics for the primordial cosmology and reproduces all known results for post inflation physics.

-Independent of the goals of obtaining a possible definition of quantum gravity and (ambitious) physical predictions as outlined just above, it was suggested in \cite{cosmob} that, by using the idea of stochastic time with a second order time evolution, a $d$-dimensional Euclidean QFT can be defined as the limit of a $(d+1)$-dimensional QFT with a double Fock space structure.
-The latter contains the usual Fock space for the quantum particle degrees of freedom and another Fock space for the accessible levels of what we find suggestive to name the ``stochastic time dependent oscillating vacuum (STDOV).
-This builds a good theoretical framework for the quantum gravity scenario in~\cite{cosmob}.
-A higher order Langevin equation could also reveal some properties of simpler quantum mechanical models, such as the one with a conformal potential $\sim1/x^2$, a system which never reaches an equilibrium but has interesting properties at a finite stochastic time.

-This $(d+1)$-dimensional QFT is Euclidean in all coordinates but the stochastic time, and it involves effectively a physical UV cutoff $1/\Del T$ as a parameter that occurs naturally from dimensionality considerations in a second order Langevin equation.

-Here we examine the precise meaning of a second order Langevin equation, in zero dimensions, to help understand concretely the mechanism that was proposed for defining gravity in its quantum phase.